Use these two secret methods to find how much house you can afford

 What is House Poor?

-According to a new study out of Harvard, almost 40 million Americans are living in a house they can’t afford.
+According to a new study out of Harvard, almost 40 million Americans live in a house they can’t afford.
 That number has more than doubled over the last ten years and the median home price surged to over $285,000 last year.

-It’s so bad, we even have a word for it.
-Being ‘House Poor’ is when you have a nice house but the mortgage payments are pushing you beyond your budget.
+It’s so bad; we even have a word for it.
+Being ‘House Poor’ is when you have a nice house but the mortgage payments push you beyond your budget.
 You’re constantly stressed out, trying to skimp every penny to make payments and it’s a path that only leads to bankruptcy.

 So can you afford a house and maybe more importantly, how much house can you afford?
 The banks and real estate agents are no help.
 They want you to borrow and buy as much as possible.